huggingface/candle/candle-wasm-examples/stable-diffusion/readme.md

 ### Vanilla JS

-To build and test the UI made in Vanilla JS and WebWorkers, first we need to build the WASM library:
+To build and test the UI made in Vanilla JS, first we need to build the WASM library:

 ```bash
 sh build-lib.sh
 ```

-This will bundle the library under `./build` and we can import it inside our WebWorker like a normal JS module:
+This will bundle the library under `./build` and we can import it like a normal JS module:

 ```js
 import init, { Model } from "./build/m.js";